huongmt-agt/All-about-Markdown/README.md

 |    Five         |       Six      |     Seven    |
 |    Two          |     Three      |     Four     |
 |    Eight        |      Nine      |      Ten     |

+**7. Trích dẫn**

+  Để tạo trích dẫn, bạn sử dụng ký tự `>`

+`> John Gruber (born 1973) is a technology blogger, UI designer, and the inventor of the Markdown markup language.
+Gruber is from the Philadelphia, Pennsylvania, area.
+He received his Bachelor of Science in computer science from Drexel University, then worked for Bare Bones Software (2000–2002) and Joyent (2005–2006).
+Since 2002, he has written and produced Daring Fireball, a technology-focused blog.`

+> John Gruber (born 1973) is a technology blogger, UI designer, and the inventor of the Markdown markup language.
+Gruber is from the Philadenlphia, Pennsylvania, area.
+He received his Bachelor of Science in computer science from Drexel University, then worked for Bare Bones Software (2000-2002) and Joyent (2005-2006).
+Since 2002, he has wwritten and produces Daring Fireball, a technology-focused blog.